How to make the invisible visible?

 Don’t be afraid, because the more you allow weakness in, the faster your strength will grow.

-That’s how opposites work, the more you go to one side, the more you can to to the other.
+That’s how opposites work, the more you go to one side, the more you can go to the other.
 Remember that weakness and strength are two sides of the same coin.

-I assure you that once you integrate those parts of you, you’ll feel more calm because you will no longer have to struggle to avoid certain feelings and, you’ll simply use them when they arise or when necessary.
+I assure you that once you integrate those parts of you, you’ll feel calmer because you will no longer have to struggle to avoid certain feelings and, you’ll simply use them when they arise or when necessary.

 If you enjoyed this article, subscribe to my blog and you’ll receive news and interesting information that will help you in your personal growth.